 Setting up a modern trade union for poorly paid, mostly precarious workers was often difficult.
 Until 2017, the Scottish Artists Union was managed by our volunteer Executive Committee, assisted by part-time administrative support.
 However by 2016 this was no longer sustainable with our membership expanding to over 1000 members.
 This was when we initiated an independent organisational review in consultation with the membership.
 The recommendations from this report were ratified by the membership at our 2016 AGM.

-We now employ six part-time staff to support our membership, finances, campaigning, lobbying and learning activities.
+We now employ seven part-time staff and two Reps to support our membership, finances, campaigning, lobbying and learning activities.

 We have always endeavoured to ensure that in material terms the benefits and services offered to members more than compensate them for their annual fees.